apache/tuscany-sca-2.x/modules/domain-node/src/test/resources/test-domains/dependencies/readme.txt

 Contributions import1.jar and import2.jar both import the package sample and use the sample.HelloworldImpl class in the component implementation.

-The domain.propertes includes properties to explicitly set the dependency URIs used by Contributions import1.jar and import2.jar, without the explicit property the imports would just t use the first contribution found that exports the sample package.
+The *.dependencies files explicitly set the dependency URIs used by Contributions import1.jar and import2.jar, without the explicit property the imports would just t use the first contribution found that exports the sample package.